AEMuelbert/climate_data/README.md

 Functions for the other codes

 ## 4_environment-trends.R
-Use products from '2_environment-summary.R' to calculate the linear trends per for each of the variables per plot and per cluster (group of plots based on plot codes from the ForestPlots.net database)
+Use products from '2_environment-summary.R' to calculate the linear trends for each of the variables per plot and per cluster (group of plots based on plot codes from the ForestPlots.net database)